How to Find the Right Therapist in San Mateo, CA | Dr. Peter Gleiberman (PSY33347) Licensed Psychologist

 Why Psychology Today Is a Great Resource

 As I mentioned before, Psychology Today is an excellent resource for finding therapists.
-Compared to Google, Psychology Today allows you to specify search criteria, which helps you get more accurate results.
+Compared to Google, Psychology Today allows you to specify search criteria, such as therapy for anxiety or treatment for depression in San Mateo, CA, which helps you get more accurate results.
 Google can be helpful in some ways, but when it comes to finding a therapist in a specific geographic area, Psychology Today can provide more focused results and lead to a more efficient search.
 That said, therapists create their own profiles, and sometimes the language used can be confusing for potential clients who aren’t familiar with clinical terms.

 The Overwhelm of Search Results